Probabilistic Rainfall Downscaling: Joint Generalized Neural Models with Censored Spatial Gaussian Copula: Abstract

 \section{Abstract}

-This work introduces a novel approach for generating conditional probabilistic rainfall forecasts with temporal and spatial dependence.
+A novel approach for generating conditional probabilistic rainfall downscaling at finer scales from deterministic weather variables at coarser scales with temporal and spatial dependence is introduced.
 A two-step procedure is employed.
-Firstly, marginal location-specific distributions are jointly modelled.
+Firstly, marginal location-specific distributions are jointly modelled conditional on the deterministic coarse weather variables.
 Secondly, a spatial dependency structure is learned to ensure spatial coherence among these distributions.
-To learn marginal distributions over rainfall values, we introduce joint generalised neural models which expand generalised linear models with a deep neural network to parameterise a distribution over the outcome space.
-To understand the spatial dependency structure of the data, a censored latent Gaussian copula model is presented and trained via scoring rules.
-Leveraging the underlying spatial structure, we construct a distance matrix between locations, transformed into a covariance matrix by a Gaussian Process Kernel depending on a small set of parameters.
-To estimate these parameters, we propose a general framework for the estimation of Gaussian copulas employing scoring rules as a measure of divergence between distributions.
-Uniting our two contributions, namely the joint generalised neural model and the censored latent Gaussian copulas into a single model, our probabilistic approach generates forecasts on short to long-term durations, suitable for locations outside the training set.
-We demonstrate its efficacy using a large UK rainfall data set, outperforming existing methods.
+To learn marginal distributions over rainfall values, we introduce joint generalised neural models that expand generalised linear models with a deep neural network architecture to jointly fit parameters of the distributions.
+The spatial dependency structure is modelled using a censored latent Gaussian copula leveraging the underlying spatial structure.
+We construct a distance matrix between locations, transformed into a correlation matrix by a Gaussian Process Kernel depending on a small set of parameters.
+To estimate these parameters, we propose a general framework for the estimation of latent Gaussian copulas employing scoring rules as a measure of divergence between distributions.
+Uniting our two contributions, namely the joint generalised neural model and the censored latent Gaussian copulas into a single model, our probabilistic approach provides downscaled rainfall.
+We demonstrate its efficacy using a large UK data set, outperforming existing methods.